-Many in the medical profession are up in arms following a recent High Court case involving Dr Bawa-Garba (General Medical Council v Bawa-Garba EWHC 76 (Admin).
+Following a recent High Court case involving Dr. Bawa-Garba (General Medical Council v Bawa-Garba EWHC 76), many in the medical profession are outraged (Admin).

-In the later High Court proceedings, it was observed that ‘her failings on that day were “truly exceptionally bad” and that this must be reflected in the sanction.
+In subsequent High Court proceedings, it was said that her failures on that particular day were “really unusually awful,” and that this must be reflected in the sentence.

-So, why did the Medical Practitioners Tribunal get it so wrong and only order a suspension?
+So, why did the Medical Practitioners Tribunal make such a mistake and simply impose a suspension?

-When the MPT heard the case, it had the benefit of hearing a substantial body of evidence about the pressures placed on Dr Bawa-Garba and the failings of others.
-In essence counsel for the GMC submitted that the Tribunal had in effect allowed evidence of systemic failings to undermine Dr Bawa-Garba’s personal culpability, and to do so even though those failings had been before the Crown Court which convicted her.
+The MPT had the privilege of hearing a considerable body of evidence about the pressures imposed on Dr. Bawa-Garba and the failures of others when it heard the case.
+In essence, GMC lawyers argued that the Tribunal had effectively permitted evidence of systemic flaws to undermine Dr Bawa-personal Garba’s guilt, despite the fact that such failings had been brought to the attention of the Crown Court, which condemned her.

-The Tribunal had therefore decided to find the Doctor less culpable than the jury had as a matter of law, and for that reason, the decision could not stand.
+As a result, the Tribunal determined to deem the Doctor less responsible than the jury on a legal basis, and the decision could not be upheld.

 The High Court observed: